digiscot/digiscot-website/pages/basic-digital-skills.md

 ---
 layout: page
 title: Basic digital skills
-excerpt: The basic digital skills that people and organisations need to get things done online.
+excerpt: These are the basic digital skills that people and organisations need to get things done online.
 permalink: /basic-digital-skills/
 ---